 - An automatic delay in turning the fan off – keeping the fan running for a few minutes after the compressor turns off allows the blower to circulate residual cool air from the ducts.

 - Thermal expansion valves – these can help the air conditioner remain efficient in very hot weather.
 Another measure of air conditioner efficiency, EER, is more indicative of hot weather performance.
 With the warm temperatures Southwest Illinois experiences in the summer, you may want to look for an EER of 11.6 or greater.

 If you want expert advice on the new A/C features that are available, please contact us at Ernst Heating & Cooling.
 We have been proudly serving the Metro-East area – including Alton, Edwardsville and Hamel – for more than six decades.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about A/C features and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about A/C features and other HVAC topics, visit our blog.